Stomping the Sundz

 Sometimes gibberish results.
 Toward the end of Chapter 6, we have, in the ordinary acceptation,

-Thus, of the Five Elements, none is always dominant.
+Thus, of the Five Elements, there is none that is always dominant.

 Gagliardi's translation of our initial Sundz 8 sentence make the subject "the general" into a topic "as a general," and supplies a new subject "you."
 Gagliardi, as he imagines, has covered himself for this grammatical liberty by announcing, in his Introduction, "Although Sun Tzu occasionally wrote in the first person, the sentences [that is, his translation sentences] consistently use the second person for readability" (p13).
 Is consistency a virtue, if the original (as Gagliardi concedes) is itself not consistent?
 If it is better than Sundz, is there a warrant for calling it Sundz?
 Shouldn't we be reading Clausewitz, the already modern Clausewitz, instead?